 - Parallel by default: no more sequential mass runs unless explicitly configured

-- Treeless and single-branch clones: significantly reduce network and disk usage
+- Treeless and single-branch clones: speed up cloneing and significantly reduce network and disk usage

 - Improved output styling: supports richer terminals with OSC-8 links, extended UTF-8 characters, and better formatting and color-coded text